-Always read and observe the safety information and warnings concerning the use of child seats $\Rightarrow \bigwedge$ in "Safety notes on using child seats" on page 40.
+Read and always observe information and warnings concerning the use of child seats $\Rightarrow \bigwedge$ in "Safety notes on using child seats" on page 41.

 Group 1 child seats

 A suitable child seat and a correctly adjusted seat belt can help you to protect your child.